-Fallingwater is the name of a very special house that is built over a waterfall.
+Fallingwater is the name of a house built over a waterfall in southwest Pennsylvania.
 Frank Lloyd Wright, America’s most famous architect, designed the house for his clients, the Kaufmann family.
 Fallingwater was built between 1936 and 1939.
 It instantly became famous, and today it is a National Historic Landmark.

 Why is it so famous?
 It's a house that doesn’t even appear to stand on solid ground, but instead stretches out over a 30’ waterfall.
 It captured everyone’s imagination when it was on the cover of Time magazine in 1938.